Don't Miss this Exclusive Opportunity with the World’s Top Agile Executives!

 Cost: Standard price $500 (Discounts available for Super Earlybird and Earlybird Agile Alliance members).
-Registration includes a full one-year Agile Alliance membership, and qualifies you for the highly discounted price of $1500.00 per person the Agile2015 conference.
+Registration includes a full one-year Agile Alliance membership, and qualifies you for the highly discounted registration price of $1500.00 per person for the Agile2015 conference.

 For More Information: